Bruce’s 5 Little Things That Hurt A Lot

 In the hands of an imaginative child Lego’s are wonderful.
 They can be used to create amazing toys, buildings, robots and other creations, but when left alone on a living room floor in the dark and are then stepped on by bare feet, the Lego brick becomes one of the most prolific pain distribution devices ever conceived by mankind.
 Legos will also burn the motor out of your vacuum cleaner.
 I personally think the best place for kids to play with Legos it at the neighbors house.

-These won’t usually happen until we get into the colder months but they still can happen now and they still hurt.
+These usually happen until in the colder months and they hurt.
 Who knew there was so much science in walking across a carpeted floor or putting on a fleece sweatshirt.
 There is obviously something about certain fabrics that lend themselves to the holding of static electricity.
 It is this same static electricity that becomes a painful reminder that you just touched a door knob.
 For me the worst part of the static experience is when you are about to kiss your beloved and you get the static shock to the lips.
 For some reason nobody I love seems to think that is very romantic.

 Biting Your Tongue or Cheek